-Large variations in percent of time-on-task, a measure of student participation in learning, have been reported for students in conventional instruction groups, regardless of age, grade level, or subject area (Bennett, 1978).
-Bennett refers to studies in which the active participation of students within the same classroom ranged from 20 to 100 percent.
+Large variations in percent of time-on-task (TOT), one measure of student participation in learning, have been reported for students in conventional instruction groups, regardless of age, grade level, or subject area.
+Bennett (1978) reports studies in which the active participation of students within the same classroom ranged from 20 to 100%.
+Good and Beckerman observed students in conventional conditions and found high-achieving students averaged 76% TOT, in contrast to an average of 64% TOT for low-achieving students.
+Good and Beckerman conclude that the amount of time a student spends engaged in learning is related to the level of achievement the student has previously attained.

-The relation between participation and achievement has been the subject of research for about 50 years-the first study located was conducted by Olson (1931)-and a variety of methods has been used to measure each of the variables.
+The relation between participation and achievement has been the subject of research for about 50 years, and a variety of methods has been used to measure each of the variables.
 Hoge and Luce's (1979) review of research from 1965 to 1977 concludes that only a moderate relation exists between observed task behaviors and achievement.
-However, others have pointed out that the strength of the relation reported by studies seems to depend on the length of the study and how time-on-task and achievement are measured (Anderson & Scott, 1978; O'Brien & Ginsburg, 1980).
-Anderson and Scott find that longer studies and studies measuring achievement with standardized tests report lower correlations, but shorter studies and studies using domain or criterion referenced tests report higher correlations.
-O'Brien and Ginsberg note that higher correlations are more often found when time-on-task is measured as both overt and covert behaviors.
+However, others have pointed out that the strength of the relation seems to depend on the length of the study and how time-on-task and achievement are measured.
+Anderson and Scott (1978) find that longer studies and studies measuring achievement with standardized tests report lower correlations, but shorter studies and studies using domain or criterion referenced tests report higher correlations.
+O'Brien and Ginsberg (1980) note that higher correlations are more often found when time-on-task is measured as both overt and covert behaviors.